docQodly/docs/docs/studio/roles/rolesPrivilegesOverview.md

 <img alt="explorer" src={require('./img/InterplayBetweenRoles_and_Privileges.png').default} style={{borderRadius: '6px'}} />

 For instance, a `Sales Manager` role might possess privileges like `ManageBookings` and `ViewReports`, granting them the ability to analyze booking trends and monitor revenue for informed decision-making.
-Similarly, a `Content Manager` role could receive privileges for `ManageContent`, enhancing the website's appeal to potential travelers and refining the overall user experience, including travel reservation options.
+Similarly, a `Content Manager` role could receive the privilege `ManageContent`.

 <br/>